 After the Performance Review

 Having a regular performance review on the calendar for each of your employees is one of the most important things you can do to coordinate and establish clear goals, provide and receive feedback, and formally address job performance issues.
-But it’s only one small piece of the puzzle.
+Customizing your performance reviews is important as well.
+But reviews are only one small piece of the puzzle.

 A healthy performance cycle includes more than just one or two checkpoints throughout the year.
 Regular follow-ups paired with weekly one-on-one meetings supplement these formal meetings with opportunities to check back on the feedback you’ve already provided.
 After the performance review, your focus should shift from past performance to future performance and how the employee improves or continues the positive behaviors you highlighted in the review.
 That means setting goals that are: